tencent cloud

 "org.apache.kafka.common.serialization.StringSerializer");

-// Set the maximum request wait time.
+//The maximum request waiting time.

 properties.put(ProducerConfig.MAX_BLOCK_MS_CONFIG, 30 * 1000);